Prices from £39.99

 How to order a vitamin D test online in the UK

-You can order a vitamin D test through Zava’s online doctor service.
+You can request a vitamin D test through ZAVA’s online doctor service.
 Follow these steps:

-- Fill out a short online assessment about your health and lifestyle which will take a few minutes to complete
+- Complete a short online questionnaire about your health and lifestyle in a few minutes

-- Place an order for your vitamin D test kit and complete your request
+- Select your vitamin D test kit and complete your request

-- Your test kit will be sent to your preferred address by post.
-Or, you can choose to collect it from a post office if you prefer
+- Your test kit will be sent to your preferred address by post, or you can choose to collect it from a Post Office

 How to use the test kit